TrendingTechnology/mariocodes.github.io/_posts/projects/java/frameworks/2019-03-26-spring-in-action.md

 ### thymeleaf
 _(See thymeleaf notes)_

-## Validation
+## Full Validation Example
-Java's validation API works with Spring and Hibernate, this last adds a bunch of annotations to use.
+Java's validation API works with Spring and Hibernate, this last adds a bunch of annotations to use and may work together between Model, View and Controller.

 ### declare validation rules
-This is done at the class to validate
+This is done at the model.
 ~~~ java
 @Data
 public class Taco {